TitanEmbeds/ansible-playbooks/README.md

 **NOTE:** If you are running this locally on steps 9 and 14 you must add --connection=local beside the hosts as follows `ansible-playbook -i hosts --connection=local playbooks/titansetup.yml` and line 14: `cd /root/ansible-playbooks; ansible-playbook -i hosts --connection=local playbooks/titan.yml --tags "web,bot";

-**The current version of this build is optimized for Ubuntu 18.04, please contact either Max Choi-deyoung (!Max#6123) or the contributors to get a fully functional stable build with any other version of Ubuntu.**
+**The current version of this build is optimized for Ubuntu 18.04, please visit the Discord support server for additional support of ansible-playbooks setup/installation of Titan Embeds.**

 1. Create a bot user from https://discordapp.com/developers/applications/me.
 Insert the following redirect uris: `https://DOMAIN.TLD/user/callback` and `https://DOMAIN.TLD/user/dashboard`.
 2. Escalate to the root user: `sudo su`